-The SWP annual allocation for contractors for 2017 was set at 60 percent of Table A contractual allocation amounts on January 18, 2017.
-On April 14, 2017, the 2017 SWP allocation was increased to 85 percent of Table A contractual allocations.
+The SWP annual allocation for contractors for 2018 was set at 15 percent of Table A contractual allocation amounts on November 29, 2017.
+The 2018 SWP allocation of Table A contractual allocations was increased three times in 2018; to 20 percent on January 29, 30 percent on April 24 and 35 percent on May 21st.
 Because SWP contractors have the opportunity to store or bank a portion of their allocated water in any one year for delivery during the next year, the volume of delivered SWP water may exceed that year's Table A allocation.
-Normally, carryover water is water that has been exported during the year from the Delta, but has not been delivered, although storage for carryover water no longer becomes available if it interferes with storage of SWP water for project needs.
+Normally, carryover water is water that has been exported during the year from the Delta but has not been delivered.
+However, storage for carryover water no longer becomes available if it interferes with storage of SWP water for project needs.

-For 2018, the initial allocation of the SWP contractors was set at 15 percent of Table A contractual allocation amounts on November 29, 2017.
-On January 29, 2018, the Table A contractual allocation was increased to 20 percent.
+For 2019, the initial allocation of the SWP contractors was set at 10 percent of Table A contractual allocation amounts on November 30, 2018.
+The Table A contractual allocation was increased to 15 percent on January 25, 2019, 35 percent on February 20, 2019, and to 70 percent on March 20, 2019.

-The SWP supply has the potential to be affected by drought and environmental issues, particularly involving the Delta smelt in the Sacramento-San Joaquin Delta.
-However, OCSD and

-Pismo Beach have not been negatively affected to date by reduced SWP supplies because FCWCD allocations to its subcontractors typically are fulfilled, even in dry years.
+The SWP supply has the potential to be affected by drought and environmental issues, particularly because of the endangered Delta smelt in the Sacramento-San Joaquin Delta.
+However, OCSD and Pismo Beach have not been negatively affected to date by reduced SWP supplies because FCWCD allocations to its subcontractors have typically been fulfilled, even in dry years.
 This is a result of FCWCD's maintenance of excess, unused SWP entitlement.
 Therefore, even when SWP supplies are decreased, the FCWCD's excess SWP entitlement provides a buffer so that contracted volumes to water purveyors, such as OCSD and Pismo Beach, still may be provided in full.
-During 2017, Pismo Beach took delivery of 451 AF of SWP water, and OCSD did not take any SWP water delivery.
+During 2018, Pismo Beach took delivery of 242 AF of SWP water and OCSD did not take any SWP water delivery.